Orthogonal-Research-Lab/Knowledge-Maps/Artificial Life/README.md

-This directory contains an infographic on the early history of Artificial Life, from 1950 to 2002.
+This directory contains a knowledge map (major milestones and publications visauliazed on a timeline) of Artificial Life, from 1950 to 2010.